15 Impressive Seaweed Benefits

 Anti-Coagulant: Laboratory research has made it evident that seaweed possesses antioxidant and anti-coagulant properties.
 Anti-coagulants, also known as blood thinners, prevent the formation of blood clots and decrease the threat of stroke, cardiac failure, and obstruction in the veins and arteries.
 The polysaccharides called fucoidans, which are present in brown algae, such as Turbinaria ornate, kelp, and bladderwrack exert this beneficial effect.

 Detoxification: Seaweed possesses the ability to detoxify and cleanse the body and facilitates the excretion of toxic waste.
-The binding property of the natural absorbent, alginate, which is present in seaweed, makes toxic materials, including heavy metals like lead, mercury, and other pollutants indigestible and eliminated them from the body through bowel movements.
+The binding property of the natural absorbent, alginate, which is present in it, makes toxic materials, including heavy metals like lead, mercury, and other pollutants indigestible and eliminated them from the body through bowel movements.

 Influenza: Seaweed possesses anti-viral properties that have been proven promising in providing a protective effect against Influenza B virus.
-Seaweed extracts obstruct the absorption of harmful viral particles in the cells and prevents the body from getting infected.
+Its extracts obstruct the absorption of harmful viral particles in the cells and prevents the body from getting infected.

 Cardiovascular Health: Seaweed has been useful in sustaining lower levels of triglycerides and cholesterol in the body.
 This helps in maintaining a healthy heart, smooth circulation in the blood vessels, and prevents fatal conditions like heart failure, atherosclerosis, and peripheral artery ailments.

 Radiation Poisoning: Seaweed has the ability to protect the skin from damage caused by exposure to ultraviolet B radiation from sunlight.
-This defensive effect can be attributed to the presence of fucoxanthin in the seaweed, which aids in preventing cell damage and enhancing the survival rate of the pre-treated cells.
+This defensive effect can be attributed to the presence of fucoxanthin in the it, which aids in preventing cell damage and enhancing the survival rate of the pre-treated cells.
 The antioxidant effect of fucoxanthin protects the skin from photo-aging, pigmentation, and wrinkle formation, while also making it an effective component to be used in the cosmetic industry for the manufacturing of sunscreens.
 Various research studies conducted to investigate the radio-protective effect of seaweed extracts against the exposure to gamma radiations have shown positive results.

 Protects Your Eyes: The anti-ocular inflammatory effect exerted by fucoxanthin, present in seaweed, has shown promising results in the prevention of after-cataract.
 This complication is also known as posterior capsule opacification which can occur after cataract surgery.
 Fucoxanthin is utilized in the formulation of products used in ocular implants in the cataract surgery to avoid the risk of after-cataract.